Renato Sanches: Paris Saint-Germain

 On 4 August 2022, Sanches signed for Paris Saint-Germain (PSG) on a permanent deal until 30 June 2027.
 The transfer fee paid to Lille was of €10 million, with a potential €3 million in bonuses.
 On 13 August, he came on as a substitute in a 5–2 home league win over Montpellier, making his PSG debut.
 He scored his team's fifth goal moments after having come on the pitch.

 Loan to Roma

 On 16 August 2023, Sanches signed for Serie A club Roma on a season-long loan with an option to make the move permanent that would become obligatory under certain conditions.
 It was reported by journalist Fabrizio Romano that Roma had paid a €1 million loan fee, that the buy option was set at €15 million, and that the option would become mandatory should Sanches play at least 60% of Roma's matches during the season.

 Return to Benfica

 On 5 August 2024, Sanches returned to Benfica on loan, with the option to make the move permanent.
 The deal was part of a transfer with Benfica midfielder João Neves moving in the other direction on a permanent move.

 Loan to Panathinaikos

 On 24 August 2025, Sanches joined the Greek club Panathinaikos on a season-long loan deal.
+Upon his return to PSG, his contract was terminated.